felipecrs/netdata-hass-addon/netdata/DOCS.md

 Unfortunately, [Netdata v2 provides no option to disable such annoyance](https://github.com/netdata/netdata/issues/18964).

-The sign-in functionality will not work when accessing the Netdata interface through the Home Assistant interface.
+That said, the sign-in functionality will not work when accessing the Netdata interface through the Home Assistant interface.

 However, the add-on also exposes the Netdata web interface on port `19999`, which you can access from your browser: